Rough Shoot: Plot

 While Robert and Cecily impersonate the Hassinghams, Sandorski drugs Lex so he will sleep.
 The next morning police discover Reimann's body.
 Diss, meanwhile, attempts to locate Lex and learns about Robert and Cecily's unusual houseguests from their housekeeper's son, Tommy Powell (Robert Dickens).
-After police inspectors Matthews (Jack McNaughton) of Dorchester and Sullivan (Clement McCallin) of Scotland Yard question Robert and take one of his boots to compare to the prints found near Reimann's body.
+After police inspectors Matthews of Dorchester and Sullivan of Scotland Yard question Robert and take one of his boots to compare to the prints found near Reimann's body.
 Robert insists they all leave for London, where Lex has a meeting.

-On Robert's instruction, Mrs. Powell (Megs Jenkins) contacts Randall with a request to call off Scotland Yard.
+On Robert's instruction, Mrs. Powell contacts Randall with a request to call off Scotland Yard.
 Hiart pursues Robert, Cecily, Sandorski and Lex who arrive at a train station where Randall makes contact with Cecily, who admits that her husband killed Reimann.

 While on the train to London, Cecily takes Lex's briefcase while he is asleep.
 At the London train station Hiart manages to alert Lex, who escapes.
 However, the next day at London's Madame Tussaud's Wax Museum, Randall and Sandorski arrest Lex after he passes an envelope to an unidentified spy.
 Lex and the spy are arrested, but Hiart and Diss flee.

 Sandorski shoots Diss during a pursuit in a stairwell, and Hiart is killed when he opens Lex's briefcase, triggering an explosion.
 Randall later reveals to Robert and Cecily that Lex, a scientist, was brought to England to interpret stolen reports about British atomic weapons trials in Australia.
 He and Sullivan then inform a relieved Robert that it was Hiart who killed Reimann.
 Before departing, Sandorski cautions Cecily that any future strange behaviour by her husband may be related to espionage.